rayaAssessment/calendarAssessment/README.md

  - Provide working API keys to any external API you use.
  - We have implemented Redux thunk for state management, but you may use any state manager you are familiar with.
  - Show us your capabilities on CSS and styling, if possible.

+ # Applicant Message - Running the Application Locally

+Due to dependencies on certain legacy features in Node.js, this application may require a specific environment variable to be set when running on newer versions of Node.js.
+If you encounter any issues related to SSL or cryptographic functions, you may need to enable the OpenSSL legacy provider.
+(As was the case with me)

+To run the application locally with the necessary environment variable:

+For macOS/Linux:

+`export NODE_OPTIONS=--openssl-legacy-provider`

+`yarn start`

+For Windows (in Command Prompt):

+`set NODE_OPTIONS=--openssl-legacy-provider`

+`yarn start`

+Or, for PowerShell:

+`$env:NODE_OPTIONS="--openssl-legacy-provider"`

+`yarn start`

+These commands temporarily set the NODE_OPTIONS environment variable to use the OpenSSL legacy provider for the duration of your terminal session, allowing the application to run without modification to the codebase.

 # How to deploy